cloud-ark/kubeplus/Guidelines.md

 in Prometheus format as well.

-## 4) Prefer to register CRDs as part of Operator Helm chart rather than in code
+## 4) Register CRDs as part of Operator Helm chart rather than in code

 Registering CRDs as part of Operator Helm Chart rather than in your Operator code has following advantages: